AnirudhPal/XINUPaging/xinu-fall2018-paging/system/README2.md

 #### getCR2()

 This function is used to get the CR2 value which store that fault causing virtual address during the page fault.

+#### pgrpolicyC()

+System call used to change page replacement policy.
+Had to be renamed due to name conflict.

 ### pfisr.c